SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 This helps to indicate the intended purpose of each of the arguments you are passing to the function.

-If you want users of your function to be able to use parameter names when they call your function, you can define an :newTerm:`external parameter name` for each parameter, in addition to the local parameter name.
+If you want users of your function to provide parameter names when they call your function, you can define an :newTerm:`external parameter name` for each parameter, in addition to the local parameter name.